Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 You can swipe your EasyCard when you board and get off these trains, so there’s no need to buy a ticket.

-The most popular is bus from Taipei to Jiufen is bus 1062, operated by the Keelung bus company, traveling directly from Zhongxiao Fuxing MRT station to Jiufen, continuing to the terminal stop, Quanji Temple at Jinguashi (see more on Jinguashi in section #5 below), before returning on the same route.
+The most popular is bus from Taipei to Jiufen is bus 1062, operated by the Keelung bus company, traveling directly from Zhongxiao Fuxing MRT station to Jiufen, continuing to the terminal stop, Quanji Temple a few stops past Jinguashi Gold Ecological Park, before returning to Taipei on the same route.

 When I took this bus recently, I arrived at 7:30 a.m., and there were only five people in line.
 But when I got to Jiufen around 8:45, most of the shops weren’t open yet (they mostly open around 10).
 This was fine, though, as I went directly to Amei tea house (opens at 8:30 a.m.).
-I had the famous teashop almost entirely to myself, but in the daytime it can be so crowded you can’t even get in (you can always solve that problem buy ordering your tea set online at least one day in advance).
+I had the famous teashop almost entirely to myself, but in the daytime it becomes very busy.
+There’s no way to book a table anymore – you just have to wait in line.

 The easiest way to pay for any bus to Jiufen is with an EasyCard; just make sure you have enough money loaded onto it before your trip.
 You can also pay by exact cash.
 Remember to swipe when getting on and again when you get off.

 You can also order a traditional Chinese Qipao in advance for taking photos in Jiufen!